ticketplushq/arc-plugin-multi-region/README.md

   us-east-2
 ```

-In order to deploy this app to multiple regions (us-west-1, us-west-2, and us-east-2, acording to the example) we need to follow this instructions.
+In order to deploy this app to multiple regions (us-west-1, us-west-2, and us-east-2, according to the example) we need to follow this instructions.

-1. Deploy your Architect app normaly
+1. Deploy your Architect app normally
-  * After a successfull deployment, will start replicating the tables in the configured regions (`us-west-2` and `us-east-2`).
+  * After a successful deployment, will start replicating the tables in the configured regions (`us-west-2` and `us-east-2`).
   * Take a look at the console, and you will see a summary of the operation performed.
   ```
   ⚬ MultiRegion Updating replication on primary region us-west-1